Does an Internet "Kill Switch" Exist?

 Egypt (January 2011)

 During the Arab Spring, the Mubarak regime ordered the country's four major ISPs to stop advertising their BGP routes.
-Approximately 3,500 BGP routes disappeared for five days, effectively isolating Egypt from the internet.
+Thousands of BGP routes vanished between January 27 and February 2, leaving Egypt almost completely cut off from the internet.
 Only one small ISP, Noor Group, maintained connectivity for a few days before it too was shut down.

 India (Kashmir, 2019-)

 The Indian government shut down internet access in the Kashmir region in August 2019, with restrictions in some areas lasting over 18 months.
-India is the country that most frequently imposes internet shutdowns, with over 100 recorded in 2023 alone.
+According to tallies by the digital rights group Access Now, India recorded more shutdowns than any other country for six years running from 2018 through 2023, with 116 cases documented in 2023.

-Based on its 2019 "Sovereign Internet Law," Russia has conducted tests to disconnect from the global internet.
+Under the "Sovereign Internet Law" enacted in 2019, Russia has run tests several times to sever its domestic network from the global internet, and further tests were reported in 2023 and 2024.
 Domestic ISPs are required to install deep packet inspection devices called TSPU (Technical Means of Countering Threats), building a system that allows the government to control cross-border traffic.

 Myanmar (February 2021)